-Our study also reduces uncertainty over the contribution of earlier detection to the gain in life expectancy.
+Our study also reduces uncertainty over the contributions of earlier detection and advances in breast cancer treatment to the gain in life expectancy.
 The CISNET approach is to have several groups model the problem independently, which results in a range of estimates.
-CISNET simulated the progression of breast cancer using seven distinct models that varied between six and forty separate parameters, some of which rely on untestable assumptions about rates of breast cancer progression from small non-invasive tumor to malignant cancer.29 One CISNET model estimated the contribution of earlier detection to the decline in breast cancer mortality rates to be 28%, whereas another model estimated it to be 65% (1975-2000).1 This range corresponds to an equivalent contribution of between 16% and 50% on the resulting gain in life expectancy.
-During the same time period, we used life tables based on the actual experience of breast cancer patients to estimate that earlier detection contributed 28% of the gain in life expectancy.
+CISNET simulated the progression of breast cancer using seven distinct models that varied between six and forty separate parameters, some of which rely on untestable assumptions about rates of breast cancer progression from small non-invasive tumor to malignant cancer.29 One CISNET model estimated the contribution of earlier detection to the decline in breast cancer mortality rates to be 28%, whereas another model estimated it to be 65% (1975-2000).1 Just as the CISNET models estimated a wide range of the contribution of earlier detection, so too was the estimated range for the contribution of breast cancer treatment: between 35 and 72% on the decline in breast cancer mortality rates.1 These range correspond to equivalent contributions on the resulting gain in life expectancy of between 16% and 50% for earlier detection and between 50% and 84% for advances in breast cancer treatment.
+During the same time period, we used life tables based on the actual experience of breast cancer patients to estimate that earlier detection contributed 28% and advances in breast cancer treatment contributed 62% of the gain in life expectancy.
 Overall, our calculation of the contribution of earlier detection is broadly similar to many of the CISNET models, although we arrive at this conclusion using methods that require fewer assumptions and are less susceptible to bias.
-The general agreement of these three different approaches should increase confidence in the estimates of the relative contribution of early detection, as well as better treatment of breast cancer.

-Our results also directly address the longstanding controversy over the value of screening at different ages.3,30 earlier detection among 40-49 year olds provided approximately equal benefit, measured in the contribution to the gain in life expectancy, as it did among 50-59 and 60-69 year olds.
+Our results also directly address the longstanding controversy over the value of screening at different ages.3,30 We conclude that earlier detection among 40-49 year olds provided approximately equal benefit, measured in the contribution to the gain in life expectancy, as it did among 50-59 and 60-69 year olds.
 The similar contribution from earlier detection may be partly due to similar increases in mammography screening rates for these age groups across time.31

-Our study more accurately measures the contribution of advances in breast cancer treatment on the gain in life expectancy because it accounts for concurrent improvements in the treatment of other diseases.
-Just as the CISNET models estimated a wide range of the contribution of earlier detection, so too was the estimated range for the contribution of breast cancer treatment: between 35 and 72% on the decline in breast cancer mortality rates (1975-2000).1 This range corresponds to an equivalent contribution of between 50% and 84% to the resulting gain in life expectancy.
-During the same time period (1975-2000), we calculate a 62% contribution from advances in breast cancer treatment.
-Our calculation of the contribution of advances in breast cancer treatment , 64%, suggests the estimate by Sun et al. may be too high because the study failed to distinguish between breast cancer and other diseases as causes of death.

 Advances in the prevention and treatment of competing causes of death, such as CVD,32,33 made an increasing contribution to the gain in life expectancy among breast cancer patients from 1975 to 2002 partly because of the trend toward earlier detection.
 After breast cancer itself, other cancers and CVD were the second and third leading causes of death among breast cancer patients.34 For early stage breast cancers, which are also usually smaller sized tumors, the probability of death from other causes is considerably higher than the corresponding probability of death from breast cancer (Figure 2, Panel C).34 Thus, improvements in the treatment of other diseases are particularly important for the overall gain in life expectancy of breast cancer patients because the proportion of smaller sized tumors grew over time.
 And as treatment of other diseases improved, so did the size of the population who could benefit most from it.